 Amazon service integrations

-Using AWS Step Functions service tasks, you can configure your Step Functions workflow to call other AWS services.
-This includes compute services (AWS Lambda, Amazon ECS, AWS Fargate), database services (Amazon DynamoDB), messaging services (Amazon SNS and Amazon SQS), data processing services (AWS Batch and AWS Glue, Amazon EMR), and machine learning services (Amazon SageMaker).
+Using Amazon Step Functions service tasks, you can configure your Step Functions workflow to call other Amazon Web Services services.
+This includes compute services (Amazon Lambda, Amazon ECS, Amazon Fargate), database services (Amazon DynamoDB), messaging services (Amazon SNS and Amazon SQS), data processing services (Amazon Batch and Amazon Glue, Amazon EMR), and machine learning services (Amazon SageMaker).
 Learn more about service tasks.

 Coordination of distributed components

 Step Functions can coordinate any application that can make an HTTPS connection, regardless of where it is hosted—for example, on Amazon EC2 instances, mobile devices, or on-premises servers.
-Using Step Functions, you can quickly create distributed applications that leverage AWS services as well as your own microservices.
+Using Step Functions, you can quickly create distributed applications that leverage Amazon Web Services services as well as your own microservices.
 Learn more about activity tasks.

 Amazon Step Functions coordinates your existing Lambda functions and microservices into robust applications, and lets you quickly rewire them into new compositions.
 The tasks in your workflow can run anywhere, including on instances, containers, functions, and mobile devices.
 Learn how to reuse existing application components.